You are here

 Provides engineering undergraduates with an understanding of the breadth of issues confronting society related to its need for clean, affordable and reliable energy.

 Co-sponsored by Duke's Pratt School of Engineering and Nicholas School for the Environment.
 Offered through The Gendell Center at Duke University.
 More information »

-- Also see: For BSE candidates interested in technical aspects of energy engineering, Pratt offers a Minor in Energy Engineering »
+For students interested in the technical aspects of energy engineering, Duke also offers a Minor in Energy Engineering »

 Courses for this undergraduate engineering certificate includes technical subjects as well as culture and language, ethics, public policy, and economics.

 In addition to course work, students get real-world experience, implementing a designed solution in the United States or abroad.
 More information »